 Areas of supervision: French linguistics, in particular: semantics and pragmatics, historical linguistics, discourse markers, Romance linguistics.

-Jo Lumley (now Teaching Fellow U Sheffield): Pragmatic perspectives on the second language acquisition of person reference in Japanese: a longitudinal study, 2013.
+Jo Lumley (now Teaching Fellow, University of Sheffield): Pragmatic perspectives on the second language acquisition of person reference in Japanese: a longitudinal study, 2013.

-Esme Winter-Froemel (now Professor U Trier): Entlehnung und Lehnwortintegration aus der Perspektive der Sprachbenutzer (Loans and loanword integration from a usage-based perspective), 2009.
+Esme Winter-Froemel (now Professor, University of Trier): Entlehnung und Lehnwortintegration aus der Perspektive der Sprachbenutzer (Loans and loanword integration from a usage-based perspective), 2009.

-I am a member of the Editorial Boards of Revue Romane, Journal of Historical Syntax, and Web Journal of French Media Studies.
+I am chief editor (linguistics) of Revue Romane; in addition, I am on the editorial boards of Journal of Historical Syntax and Web Journal of French Media Studies.
 I have reviewed papers for a number of international journals and book publishers, as well as grant proposals for the AHRC, the Agence Nationale de la Recherche, the Fonds Wetenschapelijk Onderzoek - Vlaanderen, and the Fonds National de la Recherche Scientifique.
 I have been review panelist for many conferences, and I am on the Advisory Boards of Journal of French Language Studies, Philologie im Netz, Cahiers AFLS, and the Histoire et évolution du français series .

 I have been solicited on numerous occasions (20+) to give guest lectures and talks in many countries.
 In addition, I have given plenary lectures at the following international conferences:

 View citations to my work on my Google Scholar profile .